influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/nodes/state_duration_node.md

 Note that as the first point in the given state has no previous point, its state duration will be 0.

-> Currently, the StateDurationNode only calculates the duration at specified intervals defined by the `unit()` method.
-If your defined `unit()` is greater than the actual resolution of your data, state changes that occur at within those intervals may not be detected immediately or, in some cases, at all.
+> Currently, the StateDurationNode only emits a point when it receives data.
+It does not assume the previous evaluation if no data is received at the "expected" interval or data resolution.
+If no data is sent, the StateDurationNode cannot evaluate the state and cannot calculate a duration.

 > More information about this is available in this [comment thread](https://github.com/influxdata/kapacitor/issues/1757) on Github.